An Artis—Naples Holiday Favorite Returns

 Tchaikovsky — The Nutcracker

 Like a Broadway spectacular, this holiday tradition has it all — glorious sets and costumes, magical special effects, Tchaikovsky’s beautiful music and exceptional dancing by international stars.
-Join Marie and her Nutcracker Prince as they travel through a winter wonderland of dancing snowflakes, sugar plum fairies and epic battles between heroic toy soldiers and mischievous mice — the perfect holiday treat for the entire family.
+Join Masha and her Nutcracker Prince as they travel with Moscow Ballet’s Dove of Peace to the Land of Peace and Harmony.
+Enjoy the heroic Nutcracker battling scurrying mice among Christmas toys and the fun of Russian dolls.
+Plus, delight in traditions from around the world in this perfect holiday treat for the entire family.

 Moscow Ballet casts student dancers ages 6-18 in ancillary roles performing side-by-side with the full Russian company.
 There are as many as 60 roles for young dancers including party children, mice, snowflakes, snow maidens and variations.